DevOpsPlayground/Hands-on-with-Ansible/doc/SetUp.md

 ### Installing Ansible:

-Once the environment is up and running we should be able to ssh into our new, machines run the command `vagrant ssh control` to enter our ansible control machine
+Once the environment is up and running we should be able to ssh into our new, machines run the command `vagrant ssh control` to enter our ansible control machine.
+Also run `sudo su` for the purpose of this meetup we will be running and configuring our playbooks as **root**.

 Vagrant should have already installed and copied all the files we require for Ansible to run.
 However we still need to set up our nodes!

 ### Configuring Ansible:

 Open another terminal session and cd into the new repository.
 From here ssh into our desired nodes `vagrant ssh database`.
-A Enter the command ifconfig and take note of the ip under eth1
+A Enter the command ifconfig and take note of the ip under **eth1**

+We will not be needing the database terminal anymore feel free to close it.

-Go back to our ssh session in our control machine and open the following hosts file `sudo vim /ansible/hosts`
+Go back to our ssh session in our control machine and open the following hosts file `vim /ansible/hosts`

 Inside this file write the following:
 ```yaml